How does the respiratory system work with the circulatory system

 The arterial system is the system of blood vessels that carry oxygenated blood from the heart to the whole body except the pulmonary artery which carries deoxygenated blood to the lungs.

-2. Venous system:
+2. Venous System:

 The venous system is opposite to the arterial system i.e. it carries deoxygenated blood from the heart to the lungs except for the pulmonary vein that carries oxygenated blood from the lungs to the heart for distribution in the body.